 : A replica of PS Comet, built in

 1962, to celebrate 150 years since the inauguration of a service

-Henry Bell to bring customers to his shoreside hotel.
-This replica
+Henry Bell to bring customers to his shoreside hotel and is regarded as

-owned by the local authority (Inverclyde), is located alongside the
+owned by the local authority (Inverclyde Council), is located alongside